FEE AGREEMENT AND IMPORTANT FORMS

 SIGN THE CONTRACT & APPLY FOR DISABILITY BENEFITS

 Applying for SSD benefits with our help is simple.
 Once you sign the fee agreement, we will help you file your application for benefits on the Social Security website.
 If you receive SSD benefits, then within 24 months of your onset date of disability, you will also receive Medicare benefits.
-Medicare benefits pay for medical care.
+Medicare benefits are health insurance.
+They pay for medical care.
 Find out about Medicare benefits.

 You can also apply for Supplemental Security Income benefits.
 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
 SSI benefits are a “supplement” to SSD benefits, paid to you if your monthly SSD benefit is a low amount of money.
-It is also a benefit you can receive if you have never had a job.
-However, in order to be eligible for SSI your medical condition must meet SSA’s rules and the income and asset limits.
+It is also a benefit you can receive if you have never had a job and can’t work due to disability.
+However, in order to be eligible for SSI your medical condition must meet SSA’s rules.
+Additionally, you must meet the income and asset rules.

-Make sure to apply for SSD and SSI benefits as soon as you know you are not going to be able work due to your medical condition.
+Make sure to apply for SSDI and SSI benefits as soon as you know you are not going to be able work due to your medical condition.
 Social Security benefits are tied to the date of your application.
-Additionally, benefits do not pay if you are found disabled after your date last insured.
+Additionally, benefits do not pay if you become disabled after your date last insured.
 Learn about the date last insured.

-With SSD benefits, you can receive past due benefits one year prior to the date of your application.
+With SSDI benefits, you can receive past due benefits one year prior to the date of your application as long as you weren’t working.
 However, SSI benefits begin the day you file your application.
 If you do not apply quickly, then you are losing benefits.

-To learn more about the lawyers and staff at Cannon Disability Law, click on one of the links below.
+You can learn about the lawyers and staff at Cannon Disability Law.

 In the past 30 years, our attorneys have won thousands of cases at the hearing level.
 We also win cases at the Appeals Council and in Federal District Court.
-We work with our clients as part of a team effort.
+We work with our clients as part of a team.
 That is why we are successful.
-Look at our record, we have won over 20,000 Social Security Disability and SSI cases.
+Look at our record.
+We have won over 20,000 SSDI and SSI cases.
 Better yet, over our 30 years in business, we have won over $100 million in past due and ongoing benefits for our clients.
 Hire us.

 If you do not understand the fee agreement or the other important forms, then make sure to contact our office.
-Our goal is to get you through the Social Security process with as little trouble as possible.
+Our goal is to get you through the Social Security process as easily as possible.
 Contact us today.